Suger: Works

 Suger wrote several works, which are regarded for their accuracy and detail.
 Of these, two record his activities as abbot of St-Denis.
 The Libellus Alter de Consecratione Ecclesiae Sancti Dionysii (Other Little Book on the Consecration of Saint-Denis) is a short treatise on the building and consecration of the abbey church.
 The Liber De Rebus in Administratione sua Gestis (Book on Events under his Administration) is an unfinished account of his administration of the abbey, which he started on request of his monks in 1145.
-In these texts, he treats of the improvements he had made to St Denis, describes the treasure of the church, and gives an account of the rebuilding.
-Unlike other medieval texts recording the deeds of religious figures, Suger’s are written by him.
+In these texts, he treats of the improvements he had made to Saint-Denis, describes the treasure of the church, and gives an account of the rebuilding.
+Unlike other medieval texts recording the deeds of religious figures, Suger's are written by him.

 Of his histories, Vie de Louis le Gros (Life of Louis the Fat) is his most substantial and widely circulated.
-It is a panegyric chronological narrative of King Louis VI, primarily concerned with warfare but also his dependence on the Saint-Denis abbey.
-Historia gloriosi regis Ludovici (The Illustrious King Louis) is the other demonstrably unfinished work of Suger, accounting for the first year of Louis VII’s reign.
-Written in Suger’s final years, it (like his other history) covers in great detail events where Suger was present or involved.
+It is a panegyric chronological narrative of King Louis VI, primarily concerned with warfare but also his dependence on the abbey of Saint-Denis.
+Historia gloriosi regis Ludovici (The Illustrious King Louis) is the other demonstrably unfinished work of Suger, accounting for the first year of Louis VII's reign.
+Written in Suger's final years, it (like his other history) covers in great detail events where Suger was present or involved.

-Suger’s secretary William produced two works on Suger: the first, a letter shortly after his death announcing the death; the other a short biography (Sugerii Vita; The Life of Suger) authored between 1152 and 1154.
-A collection of Suger’s letters exist in Saint Denis, mostly from near the end of his life, though its provenance is unknown.
-Suger's works served to imbue the monks of St Denis with a taste for history and called forth a long series of quasi-official chronicles.
+Suger's secretary William produced two works on Suger: the first, a letter shortly after his death announcing the death; the other a short biography (Sugerii Vita; The Life of Suger) authored between 1152 and 1154.
+A collection of Suger's letters exist in Saint-Denis, mostly from near the end of his life, though its provenance is unknown.
+Suger's works served to imbue the monks of Saint-Denis with a taste for history and called forth a long series of quasi-official chronicles.